mathworks/MATLAB-Simulink-Challenge-Project-Hub/projects/Build a wireless communications link with software defined radio/README.md

 7. Continue from there to optimize your design for selected criteria such as throughput, or reliability, or security, or your own design criterion.

+Project variations:

+1. Start with a single-carrier modulation scheme that requires no carrier synchronization, like DPSK.

+2. Heavily oversample the signal, so that timing synchronization is straightforward.

+3. Once that link is built and verified, reduce the oversampling so that a timing sync loop is required.

+4. Once the timing loop is verified, use a modulation scheme that does require carrier synchronization, like PSK or QAM.

+5. If you prefer to start with an OFDM system, consider using the Schmidl-Cox algorithm ([[1]](#schmidl)

+Advanced project work:

+Develop an ad hoc network with multiple transceiver nodes and OFDM as the underlying PHY.
+See [Packetized Modem with Data Link Layer](https://www.mathworks.com/help/comm/ug/packetized-modem-with-data-link-layer.html) for reference.

 ## Background Material

 - [Software-Defined Radio (SDR)](https://www.mathworks.com/discovery/sdr.html)